xsarte/hello-world/README.md

 # hello-world

-// dipping into git hub 25th og Aug 2018
+// dipping into git hub 25th of Aug 2018